 Throughout its history, Christchurch/Ōtautahi has had a thriving music scene, in all genres: classical, contemporary, country, rock’n’roll, punk, pop and electronica.
 This Story Map can only hint at the breadth of music that has emerged from the city.
 Compiled by Christchurch-born singer and writer Rosa Shiels and AudioCulture, this map is the macro view showing important locations such as venues, studios, stores, and a few homes.
 Over 100 venues emerged from AudioCulture’s research, so only a small selection could be included.
-A concentrated look at alternative Christchurch music scenes from 1980 to the 2000s, compiled by Rob Mayes of Failsafe Recordings, will follow in a few weeks.
+Also on AudioCulture is a story map of the alternative Christchurch music scenes from 1980 to the 2000s, compiled by Rob Mayes of Failsafe Recordings.

 Click here to see a full-sized version of the map.
 The map is best viewed on a desktop/laptop/tablet.
 If you wish to zoom in on any particular location then double-click.